jneterer/angular-tailwindcss-auth-theme/README.md

 ### `/shared.module.ts`

 Lastly, in this module I have imported and exported any modules that might be required throughout the application.
-Rather than having to import, say, `FormsModule` and `ReactiveFormsModule` in each module that requires forms, I simply import and export them here and import only `SharedModule` wherever they're needed.
+For example: rather than having to import `FormsModule` and `ReactiveFormsModule` in each module that requires forms, I simply import and export them here and import only `SharedModule` wherever they're needed.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.